 Wellington Underground Markets

 Update: These markets are currently closed due to the premises not meeting earthquake standards, organisers expect to reopen in new premises by September so stay tuned!
 I’ll update the map as soon as we have confirmation.

 The Underground Markets have been a Wellington institution for over a decade.
 They offer a full range of art, crafts, fashion, gourmet food products, gifts and souvenirs making it a popular spot on a Sunday.

 Their underground, all-weather location is a real asset in the Wellington climate when a shower of rain or brisk wind can come out of nowhere.

 This small lagoon on the Wellington waterfront is connected to the harbour through a narrow channel allowing access for the rowing club.
-It’s an attractive public space with the walking path around the back and connects to the distinctive Te Raukura building with its roofline reminiscent of the traditional sails of a waka fleet.
+It’s an attractive public space with a walking path around the back and connects to the distinctive Te Raukura building with its roofline reminiscent of the traditional sails of a waka fleet.

-In the Te Ruakura building is the Karaka Cafe with a grassed terrace area so you can get a drink and grab a woven blanket to sit out with this fabulous ever changing view.
+In the Te Ruakura building is the Karaka Cafe with a grassed terrace area so you can get a drink and grab a woven blanket to sit out with this fabulous ever-changing view.
 There is also a waka house where the city’s ceremonial traditional canoes are kept.